 At the middle of each boundary gallery on the outer side is a porch that was used as an entrance.
 When the temple was built, the Bakan had all the four entrances open.
 Once the temple became a Buddhist monument, three of the entrances were closed and statues of Buddha were installed on the vestibule.

-The image below shows an outer view of one of the porches of the entrance as seen from the uppermost terrace itself.
+The image on the left shows the outer view of one of the porches of the entrance as seen from the uppermost terrace itself.
 On the left, it shows a section of the outer wall of the north gallery ending into an entrance.
 Also seen on the right are the middle terrace corridor and the north library on the lower level courtyard.

-The image below is a view from the middle corridor of the steps to the same entrance shown in the above image.
+The image on the right is a view from the middle corridor of the steps to the same entrance shown in the above image.
 As you can see, the steps to enter the Bakan from the middle terrace are steep.

-On the eastern gallery of the uppermost terrace, there is a statue of Buddha seated on a seven-headed serpent (naga).
+The rightmost image shows the Buddha statue seated on a seven-headed serpent (naga) placed on the eastern gallery.
 Buddha is in a mediating state indicated by his hand gesture (mudra).
 This statue is an interesting combination of Hinduism and Buddhism.
 The seven-headed serpent on whom Buddha is seated is the king of nagas known as Seshanaga (a.k.a Adishesha) whom Vishnu often uses as a bed.
 The sculpture confirms the belief that Buddha is one of the avatars (manifestations) of Vishnu.

 Copyright © 2018 – 2019 by Lawrence Rodrigues.
 All rights reserved.